PsyTeachR/ads-v1/docs/08-wrangle.md

 ### Mutate

 The function `mutate()` allows you to add new columns or change existing ones by overwriting them by using the syntax `new_column = operation`.
 You can add more than one column in the same mutate function by separating the columns with a comma.
 Once you make a new column, you can use it in further column definitions.
-For example, the creation of `profit` below uses the column `expenses` which is created above it.
+For example, the creation of `profit` below uses the column `expenses`, which is created above it.

 ```r